apache/sedona/docs/download/overview.md

-# Download
+# Install GeoSpark

+## Direct download

-GeoSpark source code is hosted on GitHub: [GeoSpark GitHub repository](https://github.com/DataSystemsLab/GeoSpark)
+GeoSpark source code is hosted on [GeoSpark GitHub repository](https://github.com/DataSystemsLab/GeoSpark).

+GeoSpark pre-compiled JARs are hosted on [GeoSpark GitHub Releases](https://github.com/DataSystemsLab/GeoSpark/releases).

+GeoSpark pre-compiled JARs are hosted on [Maven Central](../news/GeoSpark-All-Modules-Maven-Central-Coordinates).

+## How to install GeoSpark

 Before starting the GeoSpark journey, you need to make sure your Apache Spark cluster is ready.